VoidedNetwork/ConfigAPI/README.md

 public Settings(JavaPlugin plugin) throws IOException {
     // ...

-    // This is false by default.
+    // Removes all unrecognised values in the file,
-    setRemoveUnrecognised(true);
+    // This option is false by default. setRemoveUnrecognised(true);
 }
 ```